-1) Description A Cottage Building Type is a group of sixthree or more single dwellings arranged ~~in a linear manner along either side of~~ surrounding a common green space.
+1) Description A Cottage Building Type is a group of six or more single dwellings arranged surrounding a common green space.
 Having the same right-of-way width as a narrow neighborhood street, the Cottage Type (in contrast to the Bungalow Court Type) must connect two parallel streets.
 Pedestrian access to the building entrances are accessed from the common green and/or primary street.
-Cottages are prohibited on corner lots, on corner lots shall be accessed from the lower traffic volume public right-of-way (exempt for alleyways).
+Cottages are prohibited on corner lots.